CAD Design Tips

 When you have successive bends, the minimum distance is the minimum flange length.
 See metal folding chart.

 Use cut-outs next to flanges to avoid tearing the material during bending.

-Although standard sheet size is 3000×1500 mm, we have to cut off the edges to secure proper positioning of the cutouts.
+Although the standard sheet size is 3000×1500 mm, we have to cut off the edges to secure the proper positioning of the cutouts.

-Any specifications about surface finishing should be included in the commenting section.
+Any specifications about metal surface treatment should be included in the commenting section.

 The insides of letters will fall out unless connected to the part.
 A common mistake we see.